PEACE RESEARCH INSTITUTE OSLO

 The next step is realizing that being at war, especially with nearby states, is costly.
 If you truly prioritize the economy, then you'll need internal stability.

-One way to achieve this stability is though, as Japan did, institutions and functional democracy.
+One way to achieve this stability is through, as Japan learned, institutions and functional democracy.
 Another way is through effective repression and authoritarian policies.
-Japan's intelligence services, utilized some of these strategies through their penetration of labour and Communist movements, but not to the degree used by China and other neighbouring countries.
+Japan's intelligence services utilized some of these strategies through their penetration of labour and Communist movements, but not to the degree used by China and other neighbouring countries.

-This is perhaps one of the largest questions of developmental peace theory: how to respond when brutally authoritarian measures turn out to be the building blocks of regional peace.
+This last point leads to perhaps one of the largest questions of developmental peace theory: how to respond when brutally authoritarian measures turn out to be the building blocks of regional peace.

 If peace is prioritized, and achieved, how should we think about the cost?